DQIX/dqix-decomp/README.md

 #### Setup
 Place a clean ROM of the original game in the 'extract' folder and name it <baserom_dqix_(region).nds>, with (region) being the appropriate region identifier. ex: baserom_dqix_usa.nds

-(Note: currently only the usa rom is supported)
+(Note: currently only the usa and jpn roms are supported)

 Install the Python dependencies with pip
 ```shell